Boa Vista: Travel Instructions

 Size of the island and inhabitants

-• Climate: Dry and windy for most of the year, with stronger winds between February and March and possible rains in September/October that turn the landscape a bright green.
+Climate: Dry and windy for most of the year, with stronger winds between February and March and possible rains in September/October, that turn the landscape a bright green.

 An authentic island: the first impact

 Boa Vista surprises with its simplicity, but it is a mosaic of landscapes and nature: deserts of sand and rock, white roads, volcanic stones and simple houses.
-This seemingly bare landscape is actually an invitation to discover unique places, where every element tells a story.
+This seemingly bare scenery is actually an invitation to discover unique places, where every element tells a story.

 Roads and buildings